 We are excited that you are considering a year of intentional community, social justice, and simple and sustainable living with Lutheran Volunteer Corps!

 Lutheran Volunteer Corps (LVC) is a faith-based, full-time service and leadership program operating in 13 cities across the United States.
 Our mission is to unite people to work for peace with justice.
-We do this by placing Volunteers in full-time positions at social justice organizations for one year; new for the 2016-17 program year are 5 positions in a Food Justice House in Milwaukee.
+We do this by placing Volunteers in full-time positions at social justice organizations for one year.
 LVC is for people who want to explore their spirituality while working for social justice, living in intentional community with other volunteers, and practicing sustainability in all aspects of their lives.

 There are many service programs out there and it's important to take time to figure out which is the right one for you.
 The Catholic Volunteer Network is a helpful resource to compare programs and LVC is proud to be named as a Service Program that Changes the World.
 You may also find links to all five ELCA-connected service year programs on the ELCA Young Adult Ministry webpage.